-If there’s a topic that many students have learned in the past, anyone of average intelligence is capable of learning it if they follow certain procedures.
+If there’s a topic in IIT JEE that many students have learned in the past, anyone of average intelligence is capable of learning it if they follow certain procedures.
 It may take you longer but you can learn it.

-8 Tips to Study Difficult Topics and Chapters for IIT-JEE
+How to Study Difficult Topics and Chapters for IIT JEE?

 - Try to visualize the topic and the purpose of learning.
 Scan important points and examples.
 Write them in your own words for better understanding and learning.